PostHog/posthog/README.md

 ## Philosophy

 We help you understand user behavior without losing control of your users' data.

-In our view, third-party analytics does not work anymore in a world of cookie laws, GDPR, CCPA, and many other four-letter acronyms.
+In our view, third-party analytics do not work anymore in a world of cookie laws, GDPR, CCPA, and many other four-letter acronyms.
 PostHog is the alternative to sending all of your customers' personal information and usage data to third-parties.

 This means you can know who is using your app, how they're using it, and where you lose users, among [many other things](https://posthog.com/features).